midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

     validation.

 - If the PR contains model output submission file(s).
-The validation automatically runs and output a message and a PDF file containing the projections of the requested targets at national and State level, plus some information on calibration.
+The validation automatically runs and output a message:

     - The validation has 3 possible output:
-        - "Error": the validation has failled and returned a message indicating the error(s).
+        - "Error": the validation has failed and returned a message indicating the error(s).
 The error(s) should be fixed to have the PR accepted
         - "Warning": the PR can be accepted.
 However, it might be necessary